 The main program of National Academy of Osteopathy (Canada) is a Diploma in Osteopathic Manual Practice (DOMP).
 DOMP is a Canadian title accept by most insurers.
 NAO holds the copyright to this title.

-NAO’s academic program in osteopathy is a comprehensive and rigorous training that leads to a Diploma in Manual Osteopathic Practice (DO(MP)).
+NAO’s academic program in manual osteopathy is a comprehensive and rigorous training that leads to a Diploma in Osteopathic Manual Practice (DOMP).
 The curriculum is presented in a series of study modules – each dedicated to a specific anatomical region – with faculty working together to coordinate content and ensure understanding is comprehensive and complete.
-Combining lectures, labs, case studies and clinical internship provides a smooth transition from academic knowledge to problem solving for treatment and management of patients’ conditions.
+Combining lectures, labs, case studies and clinical internship provides a smooth transition from academic knowledge to problem solving for treatment and management of patient’s conditions.

-Students complete the academic program by taking part in an internship program in NAO’s teaching clinic located in North York, Ontario under the supervision of clinical faculty.
+Students complete the academic program by taking part in an internship program in NAO’s teaching clinic located at the York University Heights campus in Toronto, Ontario 9Canada) under the supervision of clinical faculty.